 Take a look at how Cole Haan worked with Forbes to create content related to style, arts, travel, social impact, and more.
 Each piece uses a unique voice to target the intended audience for that category.

-If you're struggling to create a unique brand voice or you need to use different voices for different aspects of your business (like a Sales blog versus a Marketing blog), consider using a program like BrandVoice or a third-party content marketing agency to hone in on a voice that makes the most sense for your business.
+If you're struggling to create a unique brand voice or you don’t know how to adapt your vision to the different areas of your business, consider using a program like BrandVoice or a third-party content marketing agency.
+This will help you take your brand’s game to the next level.

-6. Create a communications document so all of your content is aligned on brand voice.
+6. Create a communications document so all of your content is aligned.

-Once you've created your brand voice, you'll want to ensure your entire company is aligned in using that voice when creating any marketing materials.
+Once you've created your brand voice, you'll want to ensure your entire company can use that voice in all marketing materials.

-If your company only uses internal writers, consider creating a training course for new writers to learn how to write for your brand.
-If you work with external guest contributors as well, you'll want to make public-facing guest contributor guidelines to ensure all your writing captures the appropriate voice.
+If your company only uses internal writers, consider creating a training course for new staff so they can learn how to write for your brand.
+If you work with external guest contributors, you'll want to make public-facing guidelines to ensure all your writing captures the appropriate voice.

 7. Fill out a brand voice template with 3-5 core voice characteristics.